presstube/cyclic-vacuum-cannon/README.md

 ##Coming up next...##
-In episode 3 we'll fiiiinally get down to the fun part: rolling up our sleeves and starting to build the cannon itself.
+In the next episode we'll fiiiinally get down to the fun part: rolling up our sleeves and getting our hands dirty building the cannon itself.

 =================